17 March 2020

 No one can doubt the dedication, commitment and sacrifice of time and effort made by all of our frontline services in Malta right now.
-With the assistance of Unions and Ministries, we’ll be assigning all GO customers working on the frontline a free 30-day bundle, consisting of 10GB of data and 1000 minutes as a token of appreciation.
-The data will be usable anywhere in EU Zone 1, and the minutes can be used both inside Malta, and to call to and from Malta and Zone 1.
+With the assistance of Unions and Ministries, we have assigned all GO customers who worked on the frontline a free 30-day bundle, which consisted of 10GB of data and 1000 minutes as a token of appreciation.
+The data was available to anyone in EU Zone 1, and the minutes were used to call to and from Malta and in Zone 1.

-Right now, this bundle is open to nurses, doctors, police, firefighters, members of the armed forces and public health care workers.
-All those eligible should receive an SMS notification within a few days automatically without needing to apply.
-If you believe you should have received a bundle but haven’t yet, contact us on email@example.com.
+This bundle was open to nurses, doctors, police, firefighters, members of the armed forces and public health care workers.
+All those eligible received an SMS notification within a few days.

 Help for those abroad

 Being stuck away from home is already a rough place to be right now, and we know it would be much worse if you couldn’t contact the important people in your life, or keep up to date with all the latest news.
-That’s why, as of the 14th of March, our monthly Freedom plan customers in non-EU countries will have roaming charges up to €500 removed from their next bill, while those in EU countries will receive 50GB of data and 1000 minutes on top of their allowance.
-Our top-up and hybrid plan customers will be getting an extra €100 credit if they’re outside the EU, and a bundle of 5GB data and 200 minutes and SMS if they’re in an EU country.
-These don’t need to be applied for; this will all be done automatically from our side.
+That’s why, as of the 14th of March, our monthly Freedom plan customers in non-EU countries had roaming charges up to €500 removed from their next bill, while those in EU countries received 50GB of data and 1000 minutes on top of their allowance.
+Our top-up and hybrid plan customers got an extra €100 credit if they were outside the EU, and a bundle of 5GB data and 200 minutes and SMS if they were in an EU country.

 Remember, if you’re in the EU, your regular plan will work just like in Malta with Rome Like at Home.
 If you need to increase or turn off the automatic data roaming limit, you can manage it from wherever you are through the settings menu on MyGO.
 If you haven’t got a MyGO account set up yet, you can follow the instructions here.